 Jojoba oil is derived from the Jojoba bushes commonly found in central America.
 This plant-based skin care ingredient contains a liquid wax which is rich in Omega-7 & 9 which complements the fatty acid profile found in human sebum.
 When used in skin care, this moisture-retaining ingredient increases skin hydration, helps to balance sebum levels and unclogs pores.

 Astaxanthin is the world’s strongest known natural antioxidant and to make it even better, it’s plant-based!
-It’s a form of algae and is 550 times stronger than vitamin E. It can be taken as part of a supplement to protect skin against damage from pollution, ultraviolet light and immune stress.
+It’s a form of algae and is 550 times stronger than vitamin E. It can be taken as part of a supplement to protect skin against damage from pollution and ultraviolet light..

 Squalane is often added to plant-based moisturisers.
 It comes from olives and when applied to the skin it helps to keep it moisturised and healthy.
 Be careful not to confuse plant-based Squalane with another cosmetic ingredient called Squalene.
 This is occasionally found in moisturisers and other skin care products and is derived from an endangered species of shark.